-The 2021 Aussie Student Inventions Competition is now open to all primary and secondary students.
+The 2021 Aussie Student Inventions Competition is now closed to all primary and secondary students.
 In partnership with the producers of ‘Aussie Inventions That Changed The World’, the search is officially back on for Australia’s most innovative students.
 Each winner will get an incredible mentorship opportunity and $3,000 cash!

 Incredible prizes up for grabs

 The winning submission in each category (primary, lower secondary, upper secondary) will win $3,000 cash!
 Each winner will also get access to money-can’t-buy mentoring and guidance from our panel, to help make your concept or prototype a reality.

 Two mentoring sessions with the judging panel, to help them make their concept a reality.

 Invaluable exposure to networks of innovators, via the networks of judging panel, and ClickView’s industry peers, audiences and customer network.